JeremiahKaren/35percent.github.io/_posts/2016-12-05-heygate-profits-north-of-a-hundred-million.md

 3. A full undredacted copy of the [District Valuer's report](http://crappistmartin.github.io/images/DVSreport_HeygateOutline.pdf).

-The last item on the list contains the following cash flow forecast,

-If Cllr John wants us to believe that he is being honest and open about the deal with Lendlease then then he must publish the remaining documents witheld.
-If Cllr John believes that the profit share agreement will net the Council over 100m from Lendlease then he should show us that this forecast is based in fact and not just a figure plucked out of thin air.

-As we pointed out in a [previous blog post](http://35percent.org/2016-05-11-no-profit-share-the-true-value-of-the-heygate-regeneration/#advised-by-experts), the Council was advised on signing the regeneration agreement by a consultant which also happens to be Lendlease's principal legal advisor.
-It's time for the Council to publish the supposedly 'independnet' advice it was given and come clean with all the other key figures it continues to withold.

 ![](http://www.london-se1.co.uk/news/imageuploads/1280161383_62.49.27.213.jpg)
 *Cllr John with Lendlease CEO Dan Labbad signing the regeneration agrement in July 2010*

-## 11000 new council homes
-During the interview, Cllr John brushes off criticism concerning the loss of social housing on the Heygate, with the claim that Southwark has got the country's largest council house building programme, with a target of building 11,000 new council homes over the next 30 years (366 per year).
-However, [data just published by the government](https://medium.com/@lukewbarratt/fact-checking-hackney-mayor-philip-glanville-on-social-housing-b3ceeeaf53e3#.149mqus0q) shows that during the last 12 months Southwark built just 74 new council homes.
-At this rate it will be 149 years before it reaches its target of 11,000 new council homes.

-[Government
-data](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/568423/LiveTable_123.xls) shows that in the same year it demolished 410 homes.

 __Footnotes:__